gmohmad/YouTokenToGo/README.md

 ## Getting started

-First build the shard lib with
+First build the shared lib with
 ```
-make build # or just "make"
+make build && make install
 ```

 After that, you can use the library through golang by importing "C" and adding this on top of the import